 Tax, Trusts, and Estates

-Dana Foley is an Associate in the Washington, DC office of Arnold & Porter LLP.
-Her practice focuses on sophisticated estate, gift, and generation-skipping transfer tax planning for high net worth individuals.
-Ms. Foley's experience includes drafting complex wills and trusts; implementing strategies for wealth preservation, charitable giving, and business succession; and litigating tax controversies involving the Internal Revenue Service and local tax authorities.
-Her pro bono practice includes providing end-of-life planning for patients of the Whitman Walker Clinic, assisting charitable organizations in gaining tax-exempt status, and filing immigration petitions for victims of domestic violence under the Violence Against Women Act.
+Dana Foley's practice focuses on sophisticated estate, gift, and generation-skipping transfer tax planning for high net worth individuals and multi-generational families.
+Ms. Foley's experience includes drafting complex wills and trusts; implementing strategies for wealth preservation, charitable giving, and business succession planning; post-mortem tax planning and handling fiduciary litigation and arbitration matters.
+Her pro bono practice includes providing end-of-life planning for patients of the Whitman Walker Clinic and assisting charitable organizations in gaining tax-exempt status.

 Ms. Foley received her JD, magna cum laude, from the University of Miami School of Law, where she was a member of the Charles C. Papy, Jr. Moot Court Board and served as Senior Articles and Comments Editor of the University of Miami's Business Law Review.
 Ms. Foley also received a Tax LLM, with distinction, from Georgetown University Law Center.
 While studying at Georgetown University, Ms. Foley served as a judicial extern for the Honorable David Gustafson of the United States Tax Court.